-Elie is a picturesque seaside village with plenty of character.
+Elie / Earlsferry is a picturesque seaside village with plenty of character.
 The village is sandwiched between a long sandy beach on the south side and both a nine and an eighteen hole golf course on the north.
-With five beaches to choose from (2 with 'Blue Flag' awards), tennis courts, bowling and water sports all on the doorstep you are never short of things to do.
+With five beaches to choose from (one with 'Blue Flag' award), tennis courts, bowling and water sports all on the doorstep you are never short of things to do.
 The impressive coastal path stretches for miles in both directions from which you may see whales, dolphins, seals and other wildlife.

 As the closest neighbour to Elie at 2 miles as the crow flies, St Monans makes a lovely walk along the coast for lunch at the East Pier Smokehouse or Craig Millar restaurant, both offering beautiful views out to sea.
 Wander around the old streets and take in the beautiful ’Auld Kirk’ which is thought to be the closest church to the sea in Scotland, first built in the 14th century.
 Another noteworthy historic site is the Newark Castle and Doocot which is on the coastal path between Elie and St Monans about 0.5miles from the latter.
 The village is a beautiful place to explore with plenty of cobbled streets, narrow wynds, red pantile roofs and crow stepped gables.

 Nestled between Anstruther and St Monans, Pittenweem is the only remaining fishing village in the East Neuk of Fife.
 The village hosts a thriving harbour with fishermen hauling in their catches in much the same way as they have for centuries.
 If you like fish you will be spoilt for choice at the daily fish market or in the local fish and chip shop if you prefer it ready made.
 Pittenweem has also become a little art haven over the last ten or so years now supporting a number of small galleries and a well known arts festival every August.
 It is a lovely place to visit and take in a bit of the culture of the area.